What Is a Public Record Under Florida Law?

 Paper, email, audio, video, databases, metadata

-The statutory list is illustrative, not exhaustive.
-Florida agencies generate and receive material in every imaginable medium, and the law sweeps it all in:
+The statutory list is just an example.
+Not a full list.
+Florida agencies make and get material in every medium.
+The law sweeps it all in:

-If the agency made it or received it in connection with official business, the format is not the question.
+If the agency made or got it on official business, the format is not the question.

 What is not a public record